JeremyBuhler/slides/20251021-data-viz/slides.md

 <span class="small fragment">Figures on this and the next slide from Stephen Few, “Tapping the Power of Visual Perception”
 [http://www.perceptualedge.com/articles/ie/visual_perception.pdf](http://www.perceptualedge.com/articles/ie/visual_perception.pdf)</span>

+Note:
+Let me illustrate.
+Tell me how many times the number five appears in this block.
+This task is possible, but it takes effort and it's easy to lose track.

+Now try again.
+The question is almost absurd this time because it's so obvious: the five's are just there.
+Because they're darker the eye can pick them out instantly.

+The figures on this and the next slide are again from Stephen Few.

 ---

 ![](images/preattentive_attributes.png)

+Notes:
+It turns out that color intensity - making the fives darker - is just one of many preattentive properties we can employ to communicate visually.
+This slide illustrates several others, and they can be combined to encode multiple layers of information in a small visual field.

+While they're all preattentive properties, some are better suited than others to certain tasks, and some might not be perceived the same by all viewers.
+There's an entire world to explore here, but I'll share a few tips.

 ---